Jingshu-Ye/Bitcoin-Ethereum/README.md

 pacf(eth_stationary)
 ```

 ACF of both time series cut off at lag 0 meaning order of MA is 0 and PACF does not seem to be decaying, because of which order of AR component cannot be visually detected.
-Multiple values of AR will be tested and it will be chosen based on AIC, BIC and error measures
+Multiple values of AR will be tested and it will be chosen based on AIC, BIC and error measures.

 ## Train and test sets 80/20
 ```{r results='hide', message=FALSE, warning=FALSE}